 Lacunar infarct

-Lacunar infarcts are small (<15 mm) infarcts in the distal distribution of deep penetrating vessels (lenticulostriate, thalamoperforating, and pontine perforating arteries, recurrent artery of Heubner).
+Lacunar infarcts (LACI) are small (<15 mm) infarcts in the distal distribution of deep penetrating vessels (lenticulostriate, thalamoperforating, and pontine perforating arteries, recurrent artery of Heubner).
 They result from occlusion of one of the small penetrating end arteries at the base of the brain and have traditionally been thought to occur due to fibrinoid degeneration.
-However, there is debate in the literature that the etiology of lacunar infarction also includes embolism 5.
+However, there is debate in the literature as to whether the etiology of lacunar infarction also includes embolism 5.

 Most lacunar infarcts are clinically silent, but repeated episodes are associated with vascular dementia.
 Symptomatic patients may present with lacunar stroke syndrome, one of five distinct syndromes.

 Lacunar infarcts, by definition, are caused by occlusion of small penetrating end-arteries and must be smaller than 15 mm.
-Although they are thought to result primarily from in situ microatheroma formation or lipohyalinosis 2, they are also described as being caused by embolism 5.
-Some argue that it is important to investigate lacunar infarction for underlying embolism even though this may only be present in a minority of patients 6.
+They are mostly thought to result from in situ microatheroma formation or lipohyalinosis 2.
+When this occurs at the origin of a penetrating artery, this is known as branch atheromatous disease 7.
+Additionally, lacunar infarcts can also be described as being caused by embolism 5.
+Indeed, some argue that it is important to investigate lacunar infarction for underlying embolism even though this may only be present in a minority of patients 6.

-Pathologically, they are small holes of encephalomalacia and are traversed by a cobweb-like mesh of fibrous strands.
+Pathologically, lacunar infarcts are small holes of encephalomalacia and are traversed by a cobweb-like mesh of fibrous strands.

 In the acute setting, lacunar infarcts appear as ill-defined hypodensities.

-Chronic lesions appear as hypodense foci (similar to CSF).
+Chronic lesions appear as hypodense foci, similar density to CSF.

 In an acute setting, the following signal changes are seen: